Last updated on September 18th, 2023

 Best neighborhoods in Budapest

-You need to know that the city is divided into 23 districts and each of them is denoted by a Roman numeral.
+Before choosing where to stay in Budapest, you need to know that the city is divided into 23 districts and each of them is denoted by a Roman numeral.

 Most neighborhoods in Budapest are safe and nice, except for a few that you’ll find below.